JellyRollJunior/leet-code-journal/README.md

 * Missing Number
     * Many ways to do this question!
     * Arrays, Addition, Bit Manipulation!
+* Subtree of Another Tree
+    * Good recursion practice.
+    * DO THE ITERATIVE AND RECURSIVE SOLUTIONS

 Dynamic Programming
 * Climbing Stairs